qamk/Algorithmic-Game-Theory/README.md

 # Algorithmic-Game-Theory
-Using MATLAB to solve some game theoretic problems, such as zero-sum games and second price auctions.
+Using Linear Algebra (via MATLAB) to solve some game theoretic problems, such as zero-sum games and second price auctions.